zzhangjii/learning-library/ospa-library/appint/ApplicationIntegration-labguide.md

       ![](./media/image8.png)

-      Figure 4: Database Connection Dialog
+      Figure 6: Database Connection Dialog

     - In the *Download Wallet* dialog, enter and confirm a *Password* for your wallet.
 Record whatever wallet password you chose in your *MyLabNotes* scratchpad.
 Label it as *Wallet Password".
 It’s important not to forget it.
 Then, click the *Download* button on the dialog.

-    - Notice that your wallet zip file has been downloaded into your *Downloads* directory.
+    - Notice that the wallet zip file has been downloaded into your *Downloads* directory.

     - Move your wallet zip file into your *ApplicationIntegrationLabs* folder.
-This wallet is a package of sign in information that a database client uses to access your ATP database.
-You’ll use it soon to access the ATP database from Oracle SQL Developer.

 ## Configure SQL Developer Database Access